 I’ve been designing and developing for the web for over twenty years.
 I care a lot about helping people learn and do good with technology.
-I currently make a living by serving as VP of Technology at Fox.
+I’m especially good at bridging the gap between design and engineering.

 This is my site and it’s where I write in plain language about technology and design, faith and love.

 Slightly longer version:

 I came up with the moniker Plasticmind years ago while dreaming up a name for an imaginary band in college.
 I decided it was easier to remember and stood out a bit more than Jesse Gardner.